-- 1.0.3 Robots must be constructed and programmed exclusively by student members of the team.
+- 1.4.3 Robots must be constructed and programmed exclusively by student members of the team.
 Mentors, teachers, parents or companies should not be involved in the design, construction, assembly, programming or debugging of robots.
-To avoid possible disqualification, it is extremely important that teams abide by this league's regulations, especially Rule 8.5.D, Construction and Rule 8.5.E, Programming, and all other competitor's rules. - 1.0.4 If in doubt, please consult with your Regional Representative before registering your team.
+To avoid possible disqualification, it is extremely important that teams abide by these leagues' regulations, especially Rule 8.5.F, Construction and Rule 8.5.G, Programming, and all other competitor's rules. - 1.4.4 If in doubt, please consult with your Regional Representative before registering your team.